godot-go/godot-go/README.md

     cd godot-go
     GODOT_BIN=godot go run mage.go -v test

 Please adjust `GODOT_BIN` to point to your godot executable.
-Compiling can take more than *10 minutes* because of the use of cgo.
-Please be patient.
-Once it finishes, the tests will run and also start the demo app afterwards.
+Changes to godot-go package has a compile time of roughly *4 minutes* on my setup; so, please be patient.
+Once it finishes compiling, the tests will run and the demo app will automatically start.

-Subsequent changes to the test project will be quick.

 Please install Go version 1.15 or above to get the latest cgo improvements.
 I encourage everyone to install Go through [Go Version Manager](https://github.com/moovweb/gvm)

 ### Support

-godot_headers has to be copied into the project because `go get` does not [support git submodules](https://github.com/golang/go/issues/24094#issuecomment-377559768).
-Currently, I've exported godot_headers from [f2122198d5](https://github.com/godotengine/godot_headers/tree/f2122198d51f230d903f9585527248f6cf411494) git hash.

-godot-go has been tested to work with Godot 3.2 in the following platforms and architectures:
+godot-go has been tested to work with Godot 3.2.x in the following platforms and architectures:

 | Platform      | Builds Cross-Compile from Linux | Builds from native OS | Test Pass |
 | ------------- | ------------------------------- | --------------------- | --------- |